petersulyok/smfc/README.md

  3. There configuration parameter `polling=` can also impact the frequency of change of the fan levels.
 The bigger polling time in a zone the lower frequency of changing of the fan speed.

 #### 1.2 Swapped zones
-For some real installation it could be useful to swap IPMI zones.
-In this case `FAN1, FAN2, ...` fans will cool the HD zone and `FANA, FANB, ...` fans will cool CPU zone.
-This feature could be handy if you need more fans for the HD zone and usually Super Micro motherboards have more fan connectors in the CPU zone.
+In some cases it is useful to swap IPMI zones.
+In this way the fans `FAN1, FAN2, ...` will cool the HD zone and the fans `FANA, FANB, ...` will cool the CPU zone.
+This feature could be useful if you need more fans for the HD zone since Super Micro motherboards have more fan connectors in the CPU zone usually.
 This feature can be enabled with `[IPMI] swapped_zones=True` configuration parameter, in default it is disabled.

 #### 1.3 Standby guard
 For HD zone an additional optional feature was implemented, called *Standby guard*, with the following assumptions: